Alcoholics Anonymous was founded in 1935 by Bill Wilson and Dr. Bob Smith.

 - Works on substance abuse as complex maladaptive behaviors with possible physiological factors.

-If you or someone you love is struggling with an addiction or disorder, there is help out there.
-There are many people that struggle with the same issue.
+If you or someone you love is struggling with an addiction or disorder, help is available.
 Whether you choose step meetings or SMART recovery, it is good to get into a group that will help you through.